Acids, Bases, & the pH Scale

 - Make sure the pH meter probe is properly submerged in the solution before taking a reading.

-For more information about the pH scale, try these references:
+For more information about acids, bases, and the pH scale, try this reference: